g41797/matryoshka/flat/docs/layer1_quickref.md

 - Every path must end.
 - Builder handles creation and destruction.
 - You write the policy.
 - Builder is yours.
 Your code, your rules.
-Matryoshka does not need Builder.
-You do.
+- Matryoshka does not need Builder - You do.